Destin Assault And Battery Attorney

 When a battery is committed with a dangerous weapon, it will be charged as the felony offense of Aggravated Battery with a Deadly Weapon.
 In most circumstances, this charge is a second degree felony with a potential sentence of 15 years in prison.

 Assault Offenses in Destin, Florida

 Assault is defined by Fla.
 Stat.
 784.011: “An intentional, unlawful threat by word or act to do violence to the person of another, coupled with an apparent ability to do so, and doing some act which creates a well-founded fear in such other person that such violence is imminent.”

 Assault charges in Destin can be charged as a misdemeanor or a felony.
 The determining factor is whether a weapon was used to commit the threat.

 If no weapon was used, the charge will be misdemeanor assault.
 This is a second degree misdemeanor punishable by up to 60 days in jail.

 If a deadly weapon is used, the charge will be Aggravated Assault.
 Depending on whether there was actual intent to kill, the charge will either be a second degree or a third degree felony with a possible sentence of between 5 and 15 years in prison.

 Defending Assault and Battery cases in Destin

-Any time I take on an assault or battery case in Destin, the first thing I do is look at the elements of the offense and see how they match up to the facts of my client’s case.
+Any time I take on an assault or battery case, the first thing I do is look at the elements of the offense and see how they match up to the facts of my client’s case.

 In an assault case, that may mean determining whether the accuser was truly in fear, or whether there was an actual weapon used.